soriadelva/Invasive_species/README.md

 1. Clone this repository to your computer
 2. Run `Case_Study_SoriaDelva.R`

-Note: To run this code you'll need to have a GBIF account, and allow the _rgbif_ package access to your GBIF credentials.
+Note: To run this script you will need to have a GBIF account and allow the _rgbif_ package access to your GBIF credentials.
 This can be easily done by saving them in your **.Renviron** file by running the following code in RStudio: